 OBAMA ADMINISTRATION RELEASES FEBRUARY HOUSING SCORECARD

 WASHINGTON- The U.S. Department of Housing and Urban Development (HUD) and the U.S. Department of the Treasury today released the February edition of the Obama Administration's Housing Scorecard – a comprehensive report on the nation’s housing market.
-The latest data show progress among key indicators.
-This scorecard notes that purchases of new homes rose, foreclosure completions continued their downward trend, and house prices were stable.
-While there are positive trends in the housing market, officials caution that the economy is still healing from the Great Recession.
+Data continue to show important progress across many key indicators—as home prices ended the year with strong gains and purchases of new homes and sales of existing homes were also strong—although officials caution that the overall recovery remains fragile.
 The full Housing Scorecard is available online at www.hud.gov/scorecard.

-Since the beginning of the Making Home Affordable Program, Treasury has required participating servicers to take specific actions to improve their processes through ongoing program reviews.
-The quarterly Servicer Assessments summarize performance in three categories of program implementation: identifying and contacting homeowners; homeowner evaluation and assistance; and program management and reporting.
+Since inception of the Making Home Affordable Program, Treasury has required participating servicers to take specific actions to improve their processes through ongoing program reviews.
+The quarterly Servicer Assessments summarize performance in three categories of program implementation: identifying and contacting homeowners; homeowner evaluation and assistance; and program reporting, management and governance.
+Results for the fourth quarter of 2012 show that servicers are focusing attention on areas identified in previous program reviews and, as a result, are demonstrating continued improvement in program implementation:

 The February Housing Scorecard features key data on the health of the housing market and the impact of the Administration’s foreclosure prevention programs, including: